 Fluctuations in foreign currency exchange rates on foreign currency payables and receivables including intercompany loans are inherent risks in the performance of the business.
-The Group entities seek to minimize potential adverse effects on the financial performance from their local business. • Foreign exchange risks:
+The group entities seek to minimise potential adverse effects on the financial performance from their local business.

+- Foreign exchange risks:

-Due to the international character of the Group, the Group is exposed to different foreign exchange risks arising from various currency exposures primarily with respect to the USD.
-The Group uses sometimes derivatives to manage part of its exposure to the USD (see note 1.3.7. ae).
+Due to the international character of the group, the group is exposed to different foreign exchange risks arising from various currency exposures primarily with respect to the USD.
+The group uses sometimes derivatives to manage part of its exposure to the USD (see note 1.3.7. ae).

-• Credit risks:
+- Credit risks:

-The Group has policies in place to monitor the credit risks on customers.
-One customer represents 22.4 % of revenue realized in 2011 (24.77 % in 2010).
-10 customers represent in 2011 63.5 % of the business (57 % in 2010).
+The group has policies in place to monitor the credit risks on customers.
+One customer represents 15.14 % of revenue realized in 2012 (22.4 % in 2011 and 24.77 % in 2010).
+10 customers represent in 2012 52.8 % of the business (63.5 % in 2011 and 57 % in 2010).
 Customers are closely monitored (see note 1.3.7. ae and note 1.3.7. b).

-• Liquidity risk:
+- Liquidity risk:

 Liquidity risk is linked to the evolution of our working capital.
-The Group monitors the change in working capital through focused actions.
+The group monitors the change in working capital through focused actions.
 Further information can be found in note 1.3.7.j.

-• Interest rate risk:
+- Interest rate risk:

-The Group does not use derivative financial instruments to manage its exposure to fluctuation in interest rates on their short-term loans.
+Historically, the group does not use derivative financial instruments to manage its exposure to fluctuation in interest rates on their short-term loans.
 All loans are at commercial Belgian banks and are concluded based on Euribor + bankers margin.
 Bankers margin is based on financial debt / EBITDA () ratio and fluctuates between 1 and 3 % interest.

-() EBITDA = Earnings Before Interest, Taxes, Depreciation and Amortization = Operating result + amortization + provisions for liabilities and other risks + depreciation.
+() EBITDA = Earnings Before Interest, Taxes, Depreciation and Amortization = Operating result + amortisation + provisions for liabilities and other risks + depreciation.